happyfaults/pywatdafudge/README.md

     from os import path

     # Each risky phrases file are assigned a weight value
-    # that will is in match scoring
+    # that used in phrase match scoring
     #
     # For example:
-    # Phrases from low_risk_phrases.txt will have a lower weighting
+    # Phrases from the low_risk_phrases.txt file will have a lower weighting
     # than phrases from the high_risk_phrases.txt file.
     phrases_files = (
         (